Synthetixio/synthetix-js/Readme.md

 Anything you can think of with programmable money.
 We provide the stability-as-a-service and soon fx (foreign exchange) with havvens multicurrency release.

 We’ve come up with some thought starters for dApps you could create by integrating Havven’s stable payments into your projects.
-- Crypto Games - lottery, poker, fomoNUSD for kicks.
+- Crypto Games - lottery, poker, fomoNUSD, nUSDCrash for kicks.
 - Crypto Ecommerce
 - Crypto Loans
 - Crypto Insurance